cboomtrf/epaper-display/README.md

 ## Tech details

+### NB: 2.13inch support will be added in this project, but is not yet added.
+Please contact https://github.com/cboomtrf for an estimated release date.

 ### 2.7inch & 4.2inch support

 Since the original project supported 4.2inch B&W displays only, the code has been modified to support also 2.7inch B+W+R displays.
 This has been done by adding a second red canvas and down-sizing the black and red canvases to smaller resolutions as required by 2.7inch displays.